 Nature to explore: Hike rolling hills and take in the breathtaking vistas offered along hundreds of miles of Santa Ynez Valley trails, or visit an 80-foot waterfall at Nojoqui Falls Park.
 View native bald eagles, osprey, and hawks, or learn about the region’s cultural history, with boating and nature tours of Cachuma Lake.

 The Valley by horseback: This is horse country, and there’s no better way to tap into Santa Ynez Valley’s Old West roots than with a horseback ride.
 With Vino Vaqueros, KAP Land & Cattle, Rancho Oso Guest Ranch & Stables — just to name a few — SYV offers no shortage of opportunity to create a memory that everyone in the family will be sure to cherish.

 Fun in the food we eat: Farm tours offer a window into what makes the Santa Ynez Valley the breadbasket of California’s Central Coast.
 Visit an olive farm such as Global Gardens and taste some of the most sought-after olive oils anywhere.
 Many of the Santa Ynez Valley’s wineries are more than just vineyards, too.
-Some, like Buttonwood Farms Winery & Vineyards are working farms meant to be enjoyed by guests of all ages.
+Call wineries and tasting rooms ahead of your visit to find out whether they’re currently accepting guests of all ages to enjoy their properties.
 Or visit Clairmont Farms, an entirely organic lavender farm, for an altogether different experience.